 What's a 529 Plan?

-529 Plans offer tax-advantaged investments to encourage saving for future higher education expenses of a designated beneficiary (commonly one's child or grandchild).
+529 Plans offer tax-advantaged investments to encourage saving for future education expenses of a designated beneficiary (commonly one's child or grandchild).
 States offer and administer these plans, named after Section 529 of the Internal Revenue Code.
 Wisconsin's two plans, Edvest and Tomorrow's Scholar, are managed under contract by TIAA-CREF Tuition Financing, Inc. and Voya Investment Management.

 All withdrawals from 529 plans for qualifed education expenses remain free from federal income tax.
 Wisconsin (and most states) mirror the federal rules for state tax purposes.
 Allowed expenses for higher education include tuition, books, software, computers and related technology, room and board, and some other fees.
 Elementary and secondary school tuition only, up to $10,000 per beneficiary each year were added to as allowed expenses in 2018.
 Some states allow additional tax benefits for certain new contributions, usually for that state's plan(s).
 Currently, Wisconsin residents are allowed a subtraction from their state taxable income of up to $3,200 per year per beneficiary.
 Residents of other states should check to see if your home state plans affect tax benefits, scholarships, or creditor protection.